 - Deliver impressive and successful presentations to persuade people to buy products

-The first and foremost requirement in the job description of medical sales reps is to have excellent sales skills.
+The first and foremost requirement of medical sales reps is to have excellent sales skills.
 He/she is also expected to:

-- Advertise and vend the products of the medical company they are working for regardless they are medical devices, equipment, or pharmaceutical drugs
+- Advertise and vend the products of the medical company covering medical devices, equipment, or pharmaceutical drugs

 - Target customers including doctors, nurses, and pharmacists

 - Know about the products being sold in order to be able to answer customer queries

 - Answer all the queries of the customers

 - Explain all the possible benefits of a product to push the customers to incur purchases

 - Give advice where needed and tell about new products

 Let’s stroll through an average day in the life of a medical sales representative.

 So, it is 5 in the morning and your alarm goes off.
 You yank yourself out of the warm, cozy bed and rush to the shower, rubbing your eyes in the hope to rub the sleepiness off.
 You get in the shower and stand under the warm water faucet to rejuvenate your body to face the day.